Art Journals

 There was a lot of pine forest and mixed woodland on the trail I was walking.

-I turned a long, slow corner walking up a steep hill, and I could feel that I’d entered the territory of oaks even before I had looked up and seen the trees.
+Turning a long, slow corner walking up a steep hill, I could feel that I’d entered the territory of oaks even before I had looked up and seen the trees.
 Oaks always hit me with a specific transmission of a kind of wholehearted ancientness that I really appreciate.

 I also love the feeling of being small that you get in nature.
 It feels expansive and humbling at the same time.